Alex-CHUN-YU/Word2vec/README.md

 ![demo](https://github.com/Alex-CHUN-YU/Word2vec/blob/master/image/demo.png)</br></br>
 WiKi簡介:</br>
 Word2vec is a group of related models that are used to produce word embeddings.
 These models are shallow, two-layer neural networks that are trained to reconstruct linguistic contexts of words.
 Word2vec takes as its input a large corpus of text and produces a vector space, typically of several hundred dimensions, with each unique word in the corpus being assigned a corresponding vector in the space.
-Word vectors are positioned in the vector space such that words that share common contexts in the corpus are located in close proximity to one another in the space.
-By the way, Skip-Gram 是給定 input word 來預測上下文。而 CBOW 是給定上下文，來預測 input word.</br>
+Word vectors are positioned in the vector space such that words that share common contexts in the corpus are located in close proximity to one another in the space.</br></br>

-by the way :</br>
+By the way :</br>
 Skip-gram: works well with small amount of the training data, represents well even rare words or phrases.</br>
 CBOW: several times faster to train than the skip-gram, slightly better accuracy for the frequent words.

 ## 使用方式